European Conservatives and Reformists Group: Formation

-Leadership changes and upheavals in membership
+Leadership and membership changes (2009–2014)

 Group chairman Kamiński left Law and Justice (PiS) in November 2010, saying that the party had been taken over by the far-right.
 Kamiński and other Law and Justice MPs and MEPs formed a new Polish party, Poland Comes First, formed as a breakaway from Law and Justice following dissatisfaction with the direction and leadership of Jarosław Kaczyński.
 Kamiński initially remained chairman of the group, but other Law and Justice MEPs argued he should step down.
 On 15 December, rumours emerged that the eleven remaining PiS MEPs might leave the ECR and join the right-wing Europe of Freedom and Democracy (EFD) group instead.

 In February 2011, Kamiński announced he would resign his chairmanship, effective 8 March, when a replacement would be elected.
 Former interim leader Timothy Kirkhope was said to be the front runner, but lost the election to Jan Zahradil of the Czech Republic's ODS.
-Zahradil has been in talks with other parties about joining the ECR.
 In late March, David Cameron invited the New Flemish Alliance (N-VA) to join the group.

 The May 2011 resignation of Silvana Koch-Mehrin, one of the fourteen Vice-Presidents of the European Parliament, led to the ECR considering putting another candidate forward to take the position they were denied through McMillan-Scott's defection.
 Conservative Party MEP Giles Chichester was nominated on 31 May, and was elected unopposed by the Parliament on 5 July 2011, after the ALDE group to which Koch-Mehrin belongs failed to find a willing and suitable candidate.

 On 14 December 2011, a new leadership was elected, with Martin Callanan as chairman and Jan Zahradil, Geoffrey Van Orden, Ryszard Legutko, and Derk Jan Eppink as Vice-Chairmen.
 On 26 December 2011, four members of United Poland – who had split from Law and Justice in November – left the ECR to join the Europe of Freedom and Democracy (EFD) group.
 On 17 January 2012, Czech Oldřich Vlasák replaced Chichester as the ECR's Vice-President of the Parliament.